Race, Racism, and Whiteness: What is He Talking About?

 Once you register for the course, you will have 30 days from the date of enrollment to complete the course.
 The date your access expires will be indicated in the Course Summary box on this webpage.

 Description from Dr. Nelson

 This presentation is born out of my work as a physician and the recognition of the impact of racism and provider bias on racial disparities in health care.
-I have been studying, researching and training on this content extensively for the last 10 years and, with Dr. Heather Hackman, have been conducting racial justice trainings for physicians, nurses, students and others in the Upper Midwest and nationally.
+I have been studying, researching, and training on this content extensively for the last ten years and, with Dr. Heather Hackman, have conducted racial justice training for physicians, nurses, students, and others in the Upper Midwest and nationally.
 As a result, I have accrued a body of information regarding the transformation of racial disparities and share that content in this presentation.